We explore what this year’s United Nations Climate Change Conference, COP28, is all about, why it matters and whether it can make a difference.

 Can the UN Climate Change Conference make a difference?

-A report published by UN Climate Change ahead of COP27 demonstrated that whilst countries are reducing global greenhouse gas emissions, efforts are not nearly enough to limit a global temperature rise to 1.5 degrees Celsius by the end of the century.
+A report published by UN Climate Change demonstrated that whilst countries are reducing global greenhouse gas emissions, efforts are not nearly enough to limit a global temperature rise to 1.5 degrees Celsius by the end of the century.

 At this year’s conference, we can expect to see further steps that countries will take, as well as a formal declaration.
 We could see commitments to reducing fossil fuels, protecting vulnerable ecosystems, and adding more protection for those who are vulnerable to climate change.